 “If money were no object, what would you do with your life?”

 I have a different way of thinking about this conundrum.
-It’s a little game.
+It’s called the Dollar Bill Game.
 Answer the following series of ten questions and you will likely arrive at a more nuanced and interesting answer.
 Be as specific as you can in your answers.

 - If someone handed you a single dollar bill, right now, with no strings attached—what would you do with it?